slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

-> *'Think before you speak.
-There is always time to add a word, never to withdraw one.
-Talk as if you were making your will: the fewer words the less litigation.
-In trivial matters exercise yourself for the more weighty matters of speech.
-Profound secrecy has some of the lustre of the divine.' -- Balthasar Gracian*

 ### On public speaking